-There’s an old YouTube video of a festival-goer who wanders out of a portaloo while a Dutch TV crew are filming the facilities, who then proceeds to wash his hands in a fetid urinal.
-As if hallucinating a crystal clear babbling brook and a snow-white bar of Dove, he picks up a urinal cake from one end of the trough then shuffles down to the other end where the piss is more plentiful, swishing his hands around in the frothy, citrine shallows, before rubbing the deoderising block between his palms.
-Eventually, he catches on.
+There’s an old YouTube video of a festival-goer wandering out of a portaloo while a Dutch TV crew are filming the facilities, who then proceeds to wash his hands in a fetid urinal.
+As if hallucinating a crystal clear babbling brook and snow-white bar of Dove, he picks up a urinal cake from one end of the trough then shuffles down to the other end where the piss is more plentiful, swishing his hands around in the frothy, citrine shallows.
+But as he rubs the deoderising block between his palms, he slowly catches on.
 “This isn’t a urinal, is it?” he asks the Haarlem105 TV presenter.
 “I think it is, man,” she regretfully informs him.

 It’s certainly an embarrassing moment.
 I mean, you’ve got to feel for the guy.
 But do you know what?
 If it was a choice between Boris Johnson as Prime Minister or that guy, I would vote for him every single time.
 In fact, in the imaginary world in which he takes office, a directive would go out from Number 10 to all journalists informing them that, seeing as they enjoyed using the pally nickname ‘Boris’ so much, their new PM would like to be referred to as ‘Piss Hands’.
 Kuenssberg, Peston, no exceptions.
 Every interview, every report, every press conference, every day… ‘Piss Hands’.
 As leaders go, that can’t be more embarrassing than what we have currently, surely?